-- are currently employed by an eligible employer (including if you were stood down or rehired) - were for the eligible employer (or another entity in their wholly-owned group) either: - a full-time, part-time or fixed-term employee at 1 March 2020; or - a long-term casual employee (employed on a regular and systematic basis for at least 12 months) as at 1 March 2020 and not a permanent employee of any other employer. - were aged 18 years or older at 1 March 2020 (if you were 16 or 17 you can also qualify for fortnights before 11 May 2020, and continue to qualify after that if you are independent or not undertaking full time study). - were either: - an Australian resident (within the meaning of the Social Security Act 1991); or - an Australian resident for the purpose of the Income Tax Assessment Act 1936 and the holder of a Subclass 444 (Special Category) visa as at 1 March 2020. - were not in receipt of any of these payments during the JobKeeper fortnight: - government parental leave or Dad and partner pay under the Paid Parental Leave Act 2010; or - a payment in accordance with Australian worker compensation law for an individual's total incapacity for work.
+- are currently employed by an eligible employer (including if you were stood down or rehired) - were for the eligible employer (or another entity in their wholly-owned group) either: - a full-time, part-time or fixed-term employee at 1 July 2020; or - a long-term casual employee (employed on a regular and systematic basis for at least 12 months) as at 1 July 2020 and not a permanent employee of any other employer. - were aged 18 years or older at 1 July 2020 (if you were 16 or 17 you can also qualify if you are independent or not undertaking full time study). - were either: - an Australian resident (within the meaning of the Social Security Act 1991); or - an Australian resident for the purpose of the Income Tax Assessment Act 1936 and the holder of a Subclass 444 (Special Category) visa as at 1 July 2020. - were not in receipt of any of these payments during the JobKeeper fortnight: - government parental leave or Dad and partner pay under the Paid Parental Leave Act 2010; or - a payment in accordance with Australian worker compensation law for an individual's total incapacity for work.